nikcbg/TF_Book_Ch_5/loops-and-if-statements/live/global/three-iam-users-increment-name/README.md

 # Creating three new IAM users in AWS

-This is example Terraform code that creates three new increment IAM users in AWS.
+This is example Terraform code that creates three new increment IAM users in AWS using `count.index` command.

 -----------------------------------------------------------------------------------------------------------------------
 ### List of files in the repository: